- Buy a 12-14 pound Butterball self-basting turkey.

 Here are some photos I took on December 14, 2014 when I brined and smoked this Butterball turkey.

 Choose a 12-14 pound self-basting Butterball brand or equivalent store brand turkey.
 Thaw according to the package directions.
 Remove and discard any leg restraint, then remove the giblets from the neck cavity and the neck from the body cavity.
 Trim away large areas of fat or excess skin around the body cavity, rinse thoroughly inside and out, and pat dry with paper towels.

 The turkey is now ready for brining.

-Photos 1-2 show the 13.04 Butterball Premium frozen turkey I cooked for this recipe, a common turkey that you'll find at supermarkets all over the United States.
+These photos show the 13.04 pound Butterball Premium frozen turkey I cooked for this recipe, a common turkey that you’ll find at supermarkets all over the United States.

 Brine The Turkey

 - Find a non-reactive container large enough to hold the turkey.

 - Make sure the container will fit in your refrigerator.

 See All About Brining and Food Grade Plastic Containers For Brining for information about selecting an appropriate container, including alternatives like coolers or turkey roasting bags inside non-food safe containers.
 These pictures show an 18-quart polycarbonate food service container that I purchased at a restaurant supply store.

 Here’s the recipe for the simple brine solution I used for this turkey.